-Using an Unlicensed Plumber Can Cost More than You Think
+Using An Unlicensed Plumber Can Cost More Than You Think

 Press Release – Eagle Plumbing

-New Zealand’s Plumbers, Gasfitters & Drainlayers Board (PGDG) recently warned property owns to steer clear of hiring unlicensed contractors to carry out plumbing or gasfitting work on new construction projects and renovations due to the high risk on health and safety.
+Property owners are strongly advised to steer clear of hiring unlicensed contractors to carry out plumbing or gasfitting work on new construction projects and renovations due to the high risk on health and safety.
+Plumbing, gasfitting, and drainlaying are regulated trades in New Zealand—for a reason.

-Property owners should have concerns beyond the primary concern regarding health and safety—insurance!
-Most property owners are unaware that using an unlicensed contractor can void their insurance coverage.
+However, quite apart from health and safety concerns, property owners also need to worry about retaining their insurance coverage!
+Although not widely known, using an unlicensed contractor can void the property owner’s insurance policy.
 Clearly, losing one’s insurance coverage can have serious financial implications.

-To quote the Insurance Council of New Zealand (ICNZ), “The use of unregistered and unqualified persons to do sanitary plumbing, gasfitting or drainage work on an insured property may invalidate the property’s insurance cover in the event of a loss resulting from the work undertaken.”

 Content Sourced from scoop.co.nz